LinaSachuk/SuperHeroes/README.md

 # Flask App with Jupyter Notebook HTML version

+ETL Project - The Best 50 Superhero Movies

 ETL is a type of data integration that refers to the three steps (extract, transform, load) used to blend data from multiple sources.
 It's often used to build a data warehouse.
 During this process, data is taken (extracted) from a source system, converted (transformed) into a format that can be analyzed, and stored (loaded) into a data warehouse or other system.

-ETL Project - The Best 50 SuperHero Movies of All Type and their SuperHeroes. (data was collected in March, 2020)

-Project Proposal - To create a data set that will unite The Best 50 SuperHero Movies info with movie's SuperHero info.

-Extract Data - I - there are four sources of data that I extracted from:

-     1. superhero API (to get SuperHeroes info)
-     2. data scraped from the web (to ger best 50 SuperHeroes Movies)
-     3. Omdb API (to get detail info about best 50 SuperHeroes movies)
+Extract, load, transform (ELT) is an alternate but related approach designed to push processing down to the database for improved performance.

+Project Proposal
+Combine the Best 50 Superhero Movies dataset with The Superhero dataset for the analysis and data visualization.
+3 questions relating to the data:
+For the 3 questions, I decided to focus exclusively on American superheroes and movies.

+1. Is there a gender bias in superhero movie industry?

+2. What are the most important variables in predicting movie's profitability.

+3. For production companies that were acquired, how much on average has each superhero earned?

+Extract Data:
+Data sources:
+• Superheroes API
+• Web Scraping
+• Movies API
-     4. python package - IMDbPY (to get info about main Actor and the main Role(SuperHero))
+• Python package - IMDbPY

 ![Screenshot](Screenshots/2.png)

-II - there are four ways how the data was formatted: 1.
-CSV 2.
-XLSX 3. pgAdmin 4.
-HTML Transform Data - the type of transformation needed for this data:
+Data formats:
+• CSV
+• XLSX
+• pgAdmin
+• HTML

+Transform Data:
-      1. cleaning
+• cleaning
-      2. joining
+• joining
-      3. filtering
+• filtering
-      4. aggregating (groupby, sort, average, count)
+• aggregating (group by, sort, average, count)
-      5. deleting columns
+• deleting columns
-      6. data visualization
+• data visualization

 ![Screenshot](Screenshots/3.png)